angelesmarin/Placenet-App-Backend/documentation/file_structure.md

 ## app.js
 - Main entry point to server.
-- Code her will set up backend server with express
+- Code will set up backend server with express
 - Will define how request and responses are handled